All Episodes

 Well, I think in general, you're sort of conflating what is abstract versus what is real.

-And so white, white women have eggs uh that when fertilized by white men are gonna create white babies.
+And so white women have eggs that when fertilized by white men are going to create white babies.

-And, you know, maybe This generation or a previous generation or you know, some other generation might have had the wrong idea or an idea that that is contrary to my ideas, but they still carry those genes.
+And, you know, maybe this generation or a previous generation or, you know, some other generation might have had the wrong idea or an idea that is contrary to my ideas, but they still carry those genes.

 They're still that distinct group of people.

-I'm not gonna say that I'm in favor of America becoming minority white because one black man has the right politics, and most white women have the wrong politics in the current year in 2025.
+I'm not going to say that I'm in favor of America becoming minority white because one black man has the right politics and most white women have the wrong politics in the current year in 2025.

-Because, you know, all things being equal and kind of left in isolation in a hundred years, those white women are going to ensure the continuation of people that look like me.
+Because, you know, all things being equal and kind of left in isolation in 100 years, those white women are going to ensure the continuation of people that look like me.

-And those black people are gonna have generation after generation of people that seem to be sort of set against us in a certain way.
+And those black people are going to have generation after generation of people that seem to be sort of set against us in a certain way.

-So uh that that's maybe because I was a libertarian for many years, and to me, that was kind of the big that was the big inflection point for me is realizing that I'm part of a group that is going extinct, and I don't want to go extinct.
+And to me, that was kind of the big, that was the big inflection point for me is realizing that I'm part of a group that is going extinct and I don't want to go extinct.

 You know, I want to thrive.